-- Our Annual Report on Form 10-K for the year ended December 31, 2001; - Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2002 and June 30, 2002; - Our Current Reports on Form 8-K, filed with the SEC on January 9, 2002, February 26, 2002, July 18, 2002 and August 14, 2002; and - Our definitive proxy statement on Schedule 14A filed with the SEC on March 5, 2002.
+- Our Annual Report on Form 10-K for the year ended December 31, 2000; - Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2001, June 30, 2001 and September 30, 2001; - Our Current Reports on Form 8-K, dated July 17, 2001, July 18, 2001, December 20, 2001 and January 9, 2002; and - Our definitive proxy statement on Schedule 14A filed with the SEC on March 2, 2001.

-The Annual Report on Form 10-K for the year ended December 31, 2001 contains, and future Annual Reports will contain, audited consolidated financial statements.
-The Quarterly Reports on Form 10-Q for the quarters ended March 31, 2002 and June 30, 2002 contain, and future Quarterly Reports will contain, unaudited condensed consolidated financial statements for interim financial periods.
+The Annual Report on Form 10-K for the year ended December 31, 2000 contains, and future Annual Reports will contain, audited consolidated financial statements and the Quarterly Reports on Form 10-Q for the quarters ended March 31, 2001, June 30, 2001 and September 30, 2001 contain, and future Quarterly Reports will contain, unaudited consolidated financial statements for interim financial periods.
+All of these Reports will be available, at no charge, at the office of the Luxembourg Paying Agent if the exchange notes are accepted for listing on the Luxembourg Stock Exchange.

-You may request a copy of any or all of the documents incorporated by reference herein (other than exhibits to such documents unless such exhibits are specifically incorporated by reference into such $\ensuremath{\mathbf{i}}$ documents) and certain other documents referred to herein, at no cost to you, by writing or telephoning us at our principal executive offices at the following address:
+You may request a copy of any or all of the documents incorporated by reference herein (other than exhibits to such documents unless such exhibits are specifically incorporated by reference into such documents) and certain other documents referred to herein, at no cost, by writing or telephoning us at our principal executive offices at the following address: